DeveloperCielo/silent-order-post-dart/README.md

 ## Usage

-These operations must be performed using its specific key (Client Id, Client Secret and Merchand Id) in the respective environment endpoints.
+These operations must be performed using its specific key (Merchand Id) in the respective environment endpoints.

 ```dart
 var sop = SilentOrderPost(merchantId: "YOUR-MERCHANT-ID", environment: Environment.SANDBOX);